 This year I drove my weight below the 2004 low which means it is now below the 1992 measurements when this record begins.
 This photo proves I was fat already in 1989 (age 51).
-I have no previous records.
-I should scrounge through some earlier dated photographs.
+As for previous records, my diary tells me I weighted 181 in 1964.

 Now that I've begun sipping the 170s, should I set a deeper goal?
 My only real goal is to prevent a reversal.